UniversalDependencies/docs/_cs-pos/AUX_.md

 It is also possible that an auxiliary _<b>být</b>_ modifies a lexical _být_ (_V&nbsp;Praze <b>by</b> bylo nové divadlo._ “There <b>would</b> be a new theatre in Prague.”)

-### TODO: Do Czech modal verbs count as auxiliaries?

-_Modal verbs_ may count as auxiliaries in some languages (English).
-In other languages their behavior is not too different from the [main verbs](VERB) and they are thus tagged `VERB`. _Copulas_ also stay with main verbs.
+### Modal verbs are not auxiliaries

+Czech modal verbs are not considered auxiliary and they are tagged `VERB`, in accord with the annotation in the Prague Dependency Treebank.
+Their behavior is only slightly different from content verbs.

 ### References

 - [Loos, Eugene E., et al. 2003.
 Glossary of linguistic terms: What is an auxiliary verb?](http://www-01.sil.org/linguistics/GlossaryOfLinguisticTerms/WhatIsAnAuxiliaryVerb.htm)
 - [Wikipedia](http://en.wikipedia.org/wiki/Auxiliary_verb)
+- Jarmila Panevová, Eva Benešová, Petr Sgall.
+1971. Čas a modalita v&nbsp;češtině (Tense and modality in Czech).
+Acta Universitatis Carolinae, Philologica Monographia XXXIV, Universita Karlova Praha